NSU-SU19CSE299S16/SU19CSE299S16G02NSU/README.md

  9. The admin user can edit medicine and doctor information (add , delete , update).
 They can also track all the orders that were placed.
  10. The application design will be responsive and mobile-friendly.

+## 3) Technology:
+We will use **_Laravel_**, which is a free, open-source PHP web framework, to do all the back-end programming.
+For the front-end, we will use **_Bootstrap_** which is also a free and open source framework, to design a responsive system which can be viewed flawlessly on mobile screens.
+We will also use vanilla Javascript in the app.
+Laravel itself comes with a lot of tools for us to work it, and we will use a lot of them to build this application.

+## 4) Monetization/Business plan:
+Monetizing an application is crucial in order to keep it up and running.
+We are also looking to make profits off this application.
+To do so, the users will be charged with a base fee of 60 taka every time they order plus the delivery fee which is 50 taka, anywhere inside of Dhaka city.
+Users will also be charged with a specific fee whenever they book an appointment through the application.
+This fee will be varied depending on how difficult it is to get the doctor's appointment.
+This will usually be around 50-200 taka.
+The fees may be a bit high during the stages of the app’s lifecycle, but it will be lowered as the number of user increases.
+Payments can be made through a number of ways; **Cash On Delivery, bKash, Rocket, uCash and MasterCard/Visa Credit Cards.** The user will be given these choices when placing the order among which he can select the method which is suitable for him/her.